 Masala paste - The recipe is very simple but instead of dry powders, we use fresh ground masala paste which is the secret to the beautiful color you get to the curry.
 Soaking the chilly in hot water will soften it and make a smooth, not coarse paste so do not skip that step.

 If you do not have whole Kashmiri chilly or whole sweet peppers.
-You can use 1 tbsp Kashmiri chilly powder.
+You can use 1 tablespoon Kashmiri chilly powder.

 Ground beef - Today, I am using ground beef but you can also use ground lamb, pork, or a combination of beef and lamb for this recipe.
 If you choose to use ground chicken, cook it for a little less long as chicken meat cooks quicker than red meat.